Vicalf/chess_rep_project_mh_vvk/README.md

     docker run -e OPENAI_API_KEY=$OPENAI_API_KEY -e outputDir=games-repro/ -v $(pwd)/games-repro:/app/games-repro databuild
     ```
   This will execute gptchess/gpt-experiment.py.
 Currently, it generates 11 new games, one for each tested temperature (0.0,0.1,0.2,0.3,0.4,0.5,0.6,0.7,0.8,0.9 and 1.0)
-  Each parameter can be edited in the file gptchess/gpt-experiment.py : stockfish level, temperature, etc)
+  Each parameter can be edited in the file gptchess/gpt-experiment.py : stockfish level, temperature, etc.

 3. **Replication analysis execution**